 Covid 19 symptoms and prevention

-2020 has been a difficult year for all of us.
+2020 was a difficult year and 2021 is just a little bit better, but not by much.
 We are still not out of the woods yet with this pandemic, so we all need to be vigilant and help keep each other safe and healthy during these trying times.

 Symptoms may appear 2-14 days after exposure to the virus.
 People with these symptoms may have COVID-19: